 The problem, according to Ken Robinson, is that creativity is systematically driven out of us by the time most of us are adults.
 The main reason?
 Fear of making mistakes; of somehow getting it wrong.
 And that’s an issue not only for improvisers, but for everyone.
 Because creativity isn’t just a “nice to have,” it’s a must if we’re to evolve as a civilization.

 Of all the TED Talks I’ve seen, this one resonates the most.
 I’ve probably watched it a dozen times, and will watch it dozens more.
-Click here or on the image below to view.
+Click here or below to view.